jrte/ribose/README.md

 0000000000000000000000000000000000
 0000000000000000000000000000000000000000000000000000000
 ```
 This is _pattern-oriented programming_.
 It is based almost entirely on semi-ring algebra, so patterns can be expressed and  manipulated algebraically.
 When domain concerns escape the semi-ring we add a transducer stack and extend the range of applicable use cases to include context-free input structures and continue.
-The addition of an input stack allows transduction processes to inject media into the input stream, extending the range of potential use cases into context-sensitive territory (eg, the Fibonacci transducer maps the dull monoid **0*** onto the context-sensitive Fibonacci series).
+The addition of an input stack allows transduction processes to inject media into the input stream, and effector access to RAM extends the range of transduction use cases into context-sensitive territory (eg, the Fibonacci transducer maps the dull monoid **0*** onto the context-sensitive Fibonacci series).
 Similar advantages accrue from applying pattern algebra in other symbolic domains.
 Complex real-time control systems that effect rule-based governance can be expressed concisely as transducer patterns mapping event flows to control actions that effect governance.

 Run `ant -f build.xml ribose` to build the ribose library in the `jars/` folder.
 The `test` ant target runs the CI test suite.